tudorpavel/advent-2022/README.md

 asdf install golang 1.19.3
 ```

-To run a particular day, `cd` into the folder and run:
+To run a particular day `cd` into the folder, add your input to an `input.txt` file and run:

 ```
 go run . < input.txt